- Dr. Laurie Donovan

 Take a Video of Your Cat Before Going to the Vet

-If you are not sure what your cat is doing (and if she is not in distress), take a video.
+If you are not sure what your cat is doing (and if they're not in distress), take a video.
 This will help you and your vet decide what the next steps will be to come to a diagnosis or to start treatment.

 If you think your cat may have eaten something toxic or may have a foreign object in her throat, or if she is in distress, then you should go to the emergency vet right away rather than waiting for your regular vet.